 Well, it would be if you did it the old-fashioned way, prepping the bird, preheating the oven, baking for a few hours and pulling out a chicken with dry breast meat, rubbery, yellow skin and under-cooked thighs.
+And then if you put it back in, you dry out all the breast meat.
 Sigh.
 Who needs it?

-This two-step method uses a hot skillet on the stove top and then in the broiler.
-Because both methods transfer heat directly to the meat rather than using air as an intermediary, the cooking is done much faster.
+In the world of easy baked chicken recipes, I’ve found this two-step method to produce the best quality in the shortest time.
+Easy and Fast Baked Chicken uses a hot skillet on the stove top and then you transfer the whole thing to the broiler.
+Because both methods – stovetop and broiler – transfer heat directly to the meat rather than using air as an intermediary, the cooking is done much faster.
 Your chicken will be done in ONE hour, and all pieces will be moist, with an added treat of crispy skin.

 Here’s the Trick